3Scan/3scan-skeleton/README.txt

 (reference - http://docs.cython.org/src/reference/compilation.html)

-This repository contains programs needed to obtain a 3D skeleton using python 3 and quantify the skeleotnized array to statistics with the help of function present in skeleton.segmentStats
+This repository contains programs needed to obtain a 3D skeleton using python 3 and quantify the skeleotnized array to statistics with the help of function present in metrics.segmentStats

 To use import functions of this repo follow runscripts.getMetrics program

 To view the 3D volume (input or skeleton output) and save use Mayavi with python 2.6 (conda create -n mayavi python=2.6) with insturctions executed in a virtual environment with python 2.6 as below
-*mlab.contour3d(anynpyarray)
+*mlab.contour3d(anynpynonbooleanarray)
 *mlab.options.offscreen = True
-*mlab.savefig("arrayName.obj")
+*mlab.savefig("arrayName.png")

 Install nosetests to execute programs in this folder